ITSpecialist111/ai_automation_suggester/README.md

 ## Acknowledgments

 * **Home Assistant Community:** For providing a robust and extensible smart home platform.
-* **AI Providers:** OpenAI, Anthropic, Google, Groq, LocalAI, Ollama, Mistral, and Perplexity for developing and providing access to powerful language models.
+* **AI Providers:** OpenAI, Anthropic, Google, Groq, LocalAI, Ollama, Mistral, Perplexity, OpenRouter, Requesty, and LiteLLM for developing and providing access to powerful language models.
 * **Contributors and Users:** For valuable feedback, testing, and contributions that help improve this project.

 ---